meddion/propaganda-ddos/README.md

 ## TODO:

-- Graceful shutdown with Cntrl+C

-- Cli front with Cobra

 - Adjust connection constants

-- Create docker image
+- Push docker image to docker hub

-- Make a general DDoS tool (any port, UDP)
+- Make a general DDoS tool (UDP), not only HTTP flood

-- Add own sources & proxies
+- Add own sources & proxies -- create gateway and target api's

 - Add script to launch in GCP